oidc-mytoken/server/README.md

 `mytoken` is a central web service with the goal to easily obtain OpenID Connect access tokens across devices.

-A user can create a special string called `super token`.
-This super token then can be used to obtain OpenID Connect access tokens from any device.
-The power of a super token can be restricted by the user, so he can create exactly the token he needs for a certain use case.
+A user can create a special string called `mytoken`.
+This mytoken then can be used to obtain OpenID Connect access tokens from any device.
+The power of a mytoken can be restricted by the user, so they can create exactly the token they need for a certain use case.

 The mytoken command line client can be found at [https://github.com/oidc-mytoken/client](https://github.com/oidc-mytoken/client).